ddimtirov/nuggets/README.md

   - iterator through all constructors, fields or methods (including private inherited)
 - `TextTable` - formats complex data in logs, stdout and file reports
   - rendering to any `Appendable` object (`StringBuilder`, `Writer`, etc.)
-  - alignment, padding and custom formatting per column
+  - alignment, padding, right-hand border and custom formatting per cell or column
   - default values for optional column
-  - extensible visual styles
+  - extensible visual styles for frames, borders, separators, headers
+  - row-group separators
+  - each cell can contain multi-line strings
+  - virtual calculated columns, based on row and column siblings
+  - hiden columns, holding data used by calcolations, but not rendered
 - `Functions` - utilities for lambdas and `java.util.function` objects
   - decorate lambdas and functional objects with human-readable `toString()`
   - flexible `fallback()` combinator, trying multiple functions until the